CodeYourFuture/MongoDB-Homework/week-3/1-exercises/3-extra-queries/task.md

 Do at least #1 to #17 of these queries.

+Make a copy of this document.

+Underneath each question, the answer and the query you used to obtain it.

 # Setting up: Data import

 Import cyf_mflix_movies_popular.json into a database on your mongodb server/atlas cluster.